IrfanFattekhan1991/movies-live/README.md

   -added VideoBackground container inside it.
   -made an api call to get the trailer video using id -updated store with trailer video & embeded the movie trailer from youtube using key
+- Implemented secondary container & added all the movies list in it by making api call